Robert Zulin

 2007

 Robert Zulin, 85, a retired high school history teacher, died of congestive heart failure Oct.
-16 at the Premier Care Center in Palm Springs, Calif.
-He lived in Palm Springs.
+16 at the Premier Care Center in

-A native Washingtonian, Mr. Zulin graduated from Theodore Roosevelt High School in 1940 and attended the University of Maryland until he was drafted into the Army during World War II.
+A native Washingtonian, Mr. Zulin graduated from Theodore Roosevelt High School in 1940 and attended the University of

-Mr. Zulin returned to the University of Maryland and graduated.
-He received a master's degree in education from the University of New Mexico in Albuquerque in 1953.
-The next year, he moved to Los Angeles and taught in the public high schools in the region.
-He retired in 1992.
+New Mexico in Albuquerque in 1953.
+The next year, he moved to Los Angeles and taught in the public high schools in the

 He enjoyed horticulture, photography and travel.